Skip to main content

 5. Adjust post-resolution thresholds when entity resolution is grouping candidates correctly but the final result set is too broad or too narrow.

-6. Be deliberate with News geography bias.
-Moving from Strict to Broad or None changes the upstream article pool, not only the final score filter.
+6. Tune one adverse-media retrieval control at a time.
+Moving geography bias from Strict to Broad or None, turning on Broad name filtering, or raising max requested articles changes the upstream article pool, not only the final score filter.

-8. Use history and rollback if the change moves review volume or recall in the wrong direction.
+9. Use history and rollback if the change moves review volume, latency, or recall in the wrong direction.

 General tuning guidance: